Small But Great Greek Islands for Your Vacation

 4. Lipsi, Dodecanese

 It takes about nine hours to get to Lipsi but believe me it’s worth every hour on the ferry.
-This tiny island has made the news because its beaches have no sun-beds and umbrellas and it also promotes recycling and plastic-free practices.
+This tiny Greek island has made the news because its beaches have no sun-beds and umbrellas and it also promotes recycling and plastic-free practices.
 Just imagine being able to do everything on foot!
 And yes, it’s no wonder that the notorious nymph Calypso lured Odysseus here for seven whole years.

 Don’t expect massive resorts and hotels, loud bars and partying.
 Instead, everything on Lipsi is family-owned and -run, small and welcoming.
 Do expect secluded beaches, crystal-clear waters, impromptu concerts, and long hours of doing absolutely nothing just looking at the stars and dreaming the nights away.